fugue-project/fugue/docs/introduction.rst

 Directly reading the source code or the Fugue API docs is NOT a good idea to start.
 We have created tutorials for different levels of users.

-:ref:`For beginners <tutorial:/tutorials/beginner/index.md>`, you can go through the examples without understanding everything, and you may find answers and more details inside deep dives.
+:doc:`For beginners <tutorial:tutorials/beginner/index>`, you can go through the examples without understanding everything, and you may find answers and more details inside deep dives.

-:ref:`For advanced users <tutorial:/tutorials/advanced/index.md>`, you can go through the examples to understand what extra value Fugue can bring to you.
+:doc:`For advanced users <tutorial:tutorials/advanced/index>`, you can go through the examples to understand what extra value Fugue can bring to you.
 And if interested you can go through the deep dives to get more insights.